 Can you deadlift in Romaleos?

 You can deadlifting in weightlifting shoes.
 Some people prefer to lift in their shoes, some prefer barefoot or a flat sole.
+Lifting in barefoot is a slightly shorter range of motion and therefore MIGHT have the edge in the most extreme of cases, but for those of us reading (or writing) this?
+Likely just personal preference.
 Try it out and make your own mind up.

 Are Nike Romaleos true to size?

-Nike squat shoes run true – or slightly large – to size compared to other shoes in their range such as the Free X Metcon trainer.
+Nike squat shoes run true to size (or even slightly larger) compared to other shoes in their range such as the Free X Metcon trainer.

 A few thoughts when ordering: